 Intellectual, conceptual, integrative, and quantitative abilities: Students must be able to learn to analyze, synthesize, solve problems, and reach reasonable diagnostic and therapeutic judgments.
 Students are expected to be able to display good judgment in the assessment and treatment of patients.
 They must be able to learn to respond with prompt and appropriate action in emergency situations.

 Behavioral and social attributes: Students are expected to be able to accept criticism and respond with appropriate modification of their behavior.
-Students also are expected to possess the perseverance, diligence, and consistency necessary to complete the M.D. curriculum and enter the independent practice of medicine in a reasonable period of time.
+Students also are expected to possess the perseverance, diligence, and consistency necessary to complete the medical school curriculum and enter the independent practice of medicine within a reasonable time frame.
 They must demonstrate professional and ethical demeanor and behavior in all dealings with peers, faculty, staff, and patients.

-Applicants who may not meet these standards are encouraged to contact the college's admissions office.
+Applicants who may not meet these standards are encouraged to contact the College of Medicine Admissions Office.

 Applicants for admission to the Carver College of Medicine must have a bachelor's degree, or they must be enrolled in a bachelor's degree program with the expectation of receiving their degree before enrolling in the Carver College of Medicine.
 Applicants must have earned college credit in the following courses.

-Mathematics: an advanced college mathematics course or a statistics course.
+- Mathematics: one advanced mathematics course or a statistics course.

 Applicants should have taken the required science courses for a grade rather than electing pass/fail grading.